ibm-cloud-docs/solution-tutorials/vpc-bm-vmware.md

 ![Architecture Overview - Base Deployment](images/solution63-ryo-vmware-on-vpc/Self-Managed-Simple-20210813v1-Non-NSX-based.svg "Architecture Overview - Base Deployment"){: caption="Figure 1.
 Architecture Overview - Base Deployment" caption-side="bottom"}

 Important.
 Deploying VMware on VPC requires multiple steps.
 Follow the steps below for an initial setup for your base VMware Deployment.
 {:important}

+Important.
+You need to plan / decide your VMware deployments storage solution before you order the bare metal servers.
+If you use NFS backed VPC file share as the primary storage, you can start with a minimum of 2 bare metal servers with and select a [profile](https://{DomainName}/docs/vpc?topic=vpc-bare-metal-servers-profile) starting with 'bx2-', which includes a local SATA M.2 mirrored drive.
+If you plan to use vSAN, you need to select a minimum of 3 bare metal servers with and select a [profile](https://{DomainName}/docs/vpc?topic=vpc-bare-metal-servers-profile) starting with 'bx2d-', which includes a local SATA M.2 mirrored drive and a number of NVMe U.2 SSDs.
+{:important}

 1. [Provision a VPC for VMware deployment](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-vpc-bm-vmware-vpc#vpc-bm-vmware-vpc)